siyuanligit/mk/README.md

 “Mechanicalkeyboards.com” has a simple and efficient architecture.
 Since it does not use REST API to retrieve the product listings, I decided to use Scrapy in Python to scrape the website.
 I collected 797 listings from the online shop, with their:

-- product name
+- Id
-- brand
+- Product name
-- model
+- Brand
-- mechanical switch type
+- Model
-- price
+- Mechanical switch type
-- id
+- Price
-- keycap material
+- Keycap material
-- keycap legend color
+- Keycap legend color
-- keycap print method
+- Keycap printing method
-- frame color
+- Frame color
-- interface
+- Interface
-- dimension
+- Dimension
-- weight
+- Weight
-- average rating
+- Average rating
-- number of reviews
+- Number of reviews

 ### Some interesting finds